 In Singapore, infertility affects around 15% of couples, and both female and male factors play a role in its development.
-Fortunately, there are various treatment options for infertility, from lifestyle modifications to advanced medical interventions such as in vitro fertilisation (IVF).
+Fortunately, there are various treatment options for infertility, from lifestyle modifications to advanced medical interventions such as in-vitro fertilisation (IVF).
+A consultation with a fertility doctor will help you discover the best options for your situation.

 Medically reviewed by Dr Michael Wong, Medical Director & Senior Consultant Urologist